 Top-60 on tour for adjusted scoring average

-The last two champions, Dustin Johnson and Jordan Spieth finished the season ranked first for adjusted scoring average.
+The last three champions, Brooks Koepka, Dustin Johnson and Jordan Spieth finished the season ranked 14th, first and first for adjusted scoring average.
 It’s a trend that has persisted over the years.

 Top-70 on tour for birdie average

 In the last ten years each winner has ranked in the top-70 on tour for birdie average.
 Players are certain to make bogeys this week and those able to cancel them out with birdies will obviously stand a better chance.

 Top-70 on tour strokes gained tee to green

 Nine of the last ten champions ranked inside the top-70 on tour for strokes gained tee-to-green.
 You have to strike it well to win a US Open.

 On a tough course birdie opportunities are few and far between.
 To win a US Open you have to convert your chances.
 The last ten winners all ranked inside the top-70 on tour for this metric, Koepka ranked second.